Sheree1986/GA-Capstone/README.md

 ## INSTRUCTIONS(STEP BY STEP)
 ### 1. Fork & Clone this repo above 🔱
-### 2. Open up in IntelliJ - change the application.properities and the appication.dev.properities 💻
+### 2. Open up in IntelliJ - change the application.proper and the application.dev.properities 💻
 ### 3. If the following dependencies are missing -  Please add the following dependencies to the pom.xml file